hovlad/litehtmlcpp98/README.md

   * C++98 (boost smart pointers from boost header only, need only BOOST_PATH variable)
   * [FreeType](https://github.com/aseprite/freetype2) library for fonts rendering (my container_cairo_ft)
   * in CMakeLists.txt defined LITEHTML_UTF8

+# Demo

+To demo the work you can use [litehtmltopng](https://github.com/hovlad/litehtmltopng).

 # What is litehtml?